ApiniLabs/PAC-ID/recommendation-for-identifier-structure.md

 Misc | **`-MM` <br> `240` (Product number)** <br> `10`  (Batch Number) <br> `20` (Packaging size) <br> `21` (Serial number) <br> `250` (Aliquot)

 Segments in **bold** MUST [^1] be used, the other segments SHOULD be added if they are available.
-The order SHOULD be preserved, even of optional segments are omitted.
+The order SHOULD be preserved, even if optional segments are omitted.

 ### Custom Segments: